- A Tort is an act or omission that causes harm, or injury, to someone else or their property.

 Macon, GA Injury Attorneys

 At Gautreaux Law, we fight to get full and fair compensation for people who are injured due to the actions of someone else.
-Contact us today to discuss your case for free.
-478-238-9758 or 888-876-6935.
-Our attorneys have been helping the injured for over 20 years, and we only get paid after you get paid.
+Contact us today to discuss your case for free at 478-238-9758 or 888-876-6935.
+Our personal injury attorneys have been helping those injured in the Greater Macon area for over 20 years.
+We only get paid after you get paid.